Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Before it was given to the British, the area was a place for Native American tribes and French colonists.

-There is also a Heritage trail and you can enjoy traditional watersports on the river as well.
+There is also a Heritage Trail, and you can enjoy traditional watersports on the river as well.

 It is a beautifully maintained Michigan National Park and is perfect for a day spent outside.